Anomalous parametric resonance in a spin-1/2 chain: dynamical effects of nontrivial topology

-In the present paper we consider {\it resonant} parametric excitation of spin-$1/2$ chains.
+We consider {\it resonant} parametric excitation of spin-$1/2$ chains.
 Such excitation may lead to strong effects even where the modulating field is comparatively weak.
 Similar to magnons, if the modulation is long-wavelength, excitations in a translationally-symmetric system should be created in pairs with opposite wave vectors $\kb$ and $-\kb$.
 The modulation should be most efficient if its frequency is close to the sum of the excitation frequencies.
-A resonantly modulated spin chain in a strong magnetic field was mapped on the Kitaev chain and the onset of nontrivial topology was indicated in Ref.~\cite{Dykman2019a}.
-The modulation has been implemented and some of its consequences explored in systems of up to six transmon qubits that mimicked coupled spins \cite{Liang2024}.
+Mapping on the Kitaev chain in this case and the onset of nontrivial topology was considered in Ref.~\cite{Dykman2019a}.
+Resonant modulation has been implemented and some of its consequences explored in systems of up to six transmon qubits that mimicked coupled spins \cite{Liang2024}.

 In contrast to studies focusing on topological edge-state effects, in this paper we study how the Kitaev-chain topology affects {\it bulk} properties of a modulated spin chain.
 Respectively, we consider closed spin chains.
 We find profound bulk topological effects.
-The topology is controlled by the modulation frequency.
 The state of the system after the modulation is turned on is qualitatively different depending on whether the modulation frequency lies in the topologically trivial or nontrivial regime.
 The state also strongly depends on whether the modulation is turned on fast or slowly, as seen in Fig.~\ref{fig:z_quench}.
+The results are strongly different from what one would expect from tuning the system closer to resonance by reducing the detuning $\mu$ of the halved modulation frequency from the spin Larmor frequency $\omega_0$.
+In particular, the magnetization change is frequency-independent in the topological regime.

+An insight into the origin of the dynamical manifestations of the topology can be gained for weak modulation.
+Without modulation, the excitation gap measured from $2\hbar\omega_0$ vanishes at two points in the Brillouin zone \cite{Lieb1961}.
+The modulation opens a gap and thus modifies the system dynamics, but primarily near these points, for weak modulation.
+This results in identical narrow peaks in the winding number density and, quite remarkably, in similar peaks in the excitation density \footnote{See Supplemental Material, which provides details of the calculations in the main text and contains Ref.~\cite{fishman2021}} Modulation frequency determines only the positions of the peaks in $k$-space, but not their shape.
+As a result, both the winding number (which is equal to $1$ or $-1$) and the magnetization are independent of $\mu$.
+With the increasing drive amplitude, the peaks broaden, but the winding number remains unchanged and the magnetization remains independent of $\mu$